dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     :ref:`Fallback C-Move SCP Calling AE title <dcmFallbackCMoveSCPCallingAET>`",string,"Calling AE Title used in A-ASSOCIATE-RQ to configured Fallback C-MOVE SCP.
 If absent, the AE Title of the external C-MOVE SCU is used.
 Overwrites value specified on Device level.

     (dcmFallbackCMoveSCPCallingAET)"
+    "
+    .. _dcmWadoIgnorePresentationLUTShape:

+    :ref:`Wado Ignore Presentation LUT Shape <dcmWadoIgnorePresentationLUTShape>`",boolean,"Indicates to ignore (2050,0020) Presentation LUT Shape, but prioritize value of (0028,0004) Photometric Interpretation to determine if minimum sample value is intended to be displayed as white (=MONCHROME1) or as black (=MONCHROME2) on retrieve of rendered DICOM images by WADO-RS or WADO-URI services.
+Overwrites value specified on Device level.

+    (dcmWadoIgnorePresentationLUTShape)"
     ":doc:`exportRule` (s)",object,"Export Rules applied to DICOM objects received by this AE.
 Supplements Export Rules specified on Device level."
     ":doc:`exportPriorsRule` (s)",object,"Export Priors Rules applied to DICOM objects received by this AE.
 Supplements Export Priors Rules specified on Device level."
     ":doc:`rsForwardRule` (s)",object,"RESTful Forward Rules.
 Supplements RESTful Forward rules specified on Device level."